Permits are required for all

 The issuance of a Certificate of

 Occupancy (CO) shall complete the process of the Building Department.
-The CU Denver, UCH, or CHCO Project Manager is
+The University of Colorado Denver/Anschutz, UCHealth, or CHCO Project Manager is

 responsible for making the request for CO after verification of all final

 building, electrical, mechanical, plumbing, fire & life safety and ADA

 inspections.
 All documentation shall be

 submitted to the Building Department prior to issuance of the CO.

 Certificate of Occupancy (TCO) can be issued.

 The request for TCO will be reviewed by the Campus Building Official and